greg-raven/Uncommon-Sense/_posts/2009-09-21-trading-away-future-liberty.md

 tag: 'Samuel Adams'
 ---

-Shame on the men who can court exemption from present trouble and expense at the price of their own posterity’s liberty!
+Shame on the men who can court exemption from present trouble and expense at the price of their own posterity's liberty!